-Due to these corona times, for the past months my attention has fully been focused on home-based activities and work, which I am actually enjoying a LOT !
-I’ve been painting and working on my books, which continues to be very, very thrilling.
+Due to corona times, for the past months my attention has fully been focused on home-based activities and work, which I actually enjoyed.
+I’ve been painting and working on my books, a job which continues to be rather thrilling.

-But, I have also spent time on watching some exciting MOVIES.
-As a fan of cinema (see my latest picks and highest rated movies at IMDB), both old and new, I am happy that I found some time to watch some true gems.
+But, I have also spent time watching MOVIES.
+As a fan of cinema (see my latest picks and highest rated movies at IMDB), I am happy that I found time to watch some true gems.
 I’ve been especially trawling through YouTube.
 This is not as easy as it sounds, as some of the best movies aren’t listed by movie title, but by some unrelated (and sometimes obscure) description, AND it is hard to browse through the movies on YouTube.
 Yet, here are my top three picks:

 - Lifeboat by Alfred Hitchcock.
 A propaganda movie from 1944, Based on a story by John Steinbeck, so high quality.
 Survivors of a torpedoed ship find themselves in the same boat with one of the Germans who sunk it.